aptos-labs/developer-docs/docs/move/book/constants.md

 const EQUAL: bool = 1 == 1;
 ```

-If the operation would result in a runtime exception, the compiler will give an error that it is
+If the operation results in a runtime exception, the compiler will give an error that it is
 unable to generate the constant's value

 ```move